Matt B: Music

 In 2021, Benson teamed up with Ugandan recording artist Eddy Kenzo and co-wrote and recorded, Gimme Love.
-In 2022, the single was nominated for a Grammy Award for Best Global Performance as well as charting at #36 on Billboard's US Afrobeats Songs chart.
+In 2022, the single was nominated for a Grammy Award for Best Global Music Performance as well as charting at #36 on Billboard's US Afrobeats Songs chart.

 The single's music video won numerous awards at film festivals including winning Best Song at the New York International Film Festival as well as his wife and manager, Angela Valarie Benson winning an award for the single's music video, which she directed.
 Benson and Kenzo performed, Gimme Love at the Eddy Kenzo Festival at Kololo Airstrip in Uganda to an audience of over 100,000, including Uganda's Prime Minister Robinah Nabbanja.